k11q/WhatsappGPT/README.md

 ## Customization
 - You can replace the default `!chat` command with anything with anything by changing the `trigger` value in `config.yaml`

+## Usage
+- Does the chat remember my previous chats?
+Yes, up to 4 previous messages(2 back to back messages), I am planning to allow to configure it easily, but right now this can be changed manually in `index.js`.

+## Advance API
+- `!chat delete history` - Sometimes you might exceed the number of tokens(because it includes history).
+So running this will delete all history so you can make another command

+***Note***
+- Right now error handling via the API call isn't working.
+Don't mad at me.